jcs/0x0/README.rst

     This is done to make dealing with legal claims and accidental uploads easier, e.g. when a user requests removal of all text files uploaded from a certain address within a given time frame (it happens).

+Q:
+    Do you accept donations?
+A:
+    Only if you insist.
+I’ve spent very little time and effort on this service and I don’t feel like I should be taking money for it.